Why Do I Feel Worthless? Answers And How To Manage

 You are valuable

 Online therapy has become increasingly popular, and research shows it can play a significant role in reducing depression symptoms.
 For example, one study found that online therapy was even more effective than traditional in-person sessions, with the majority of participants in the online group showing continued symptom reduction three months after treatment.
 On the other hand, individuals in the face-to-face group showed “significantly worsened depressive symptoms” over the same period.
-This study explores how internet-based treatment compares to regular face-to-face therapy.
+This study explores how internet-based cognitive behavioral therapy treatment compares to regular face-to-face therapy.

 Takeaway